ikoniqoz/nitrodocs/content/guides/addons/plugins.md

 # Plugins

-Plugins are the simplest type of add-on in PyroCMS, but they are at the core of how you access functionality via {{ link title="tags" uri="guides/pyrocms-tags" }}.
+Plugins are the simplest type of add-on in NitroCMS, but they are at the core of how you access functionality via {{ link title="tags" uri="guides/pyrocms-tags" }}.

 </div>
 <div class="doc_content">